 Set in the psychedelic paradise of Pepperland, Yellow Submarine (1968) pits Sgt.
 Pepper’s Lonely Hearts Club Band against the Blue Meanies, enemies of fun and music.
 Director George Dunning and art director Heinz Eidelmann employ a constantly-shifting array of ’60s pop art settings in this revolutionary animated feature, which has inspired directors ranging from Terry Gilliam to John Lasseter.
 On its 50th anniversary, the film retains its ability to dazzle from its opening scene to the sing-a-long final credits.

-Artist and writer Bill Morrison (The Beatles Yellow Submarine graphic novel) will join moderator Joe Palladino (Film and Media Studies, UCSB) for a post-screening discussion.
+Artist and writer Bill Morrison and colorist Nathan Kane (The Beatles Yellow Submarine graphic novel) joined moderator Joe Palladino (Film and Media Studies, UCSB) for a post-screening discussion.